AgileVentures/av-static-website/source/blog_articles/2017-10-09-av-ecosystem-review-dropping-agile-bot.html.markdown

    724012d8..84eab076  master -> master
 ```

-right, that's on the way to master (assuming the CI passes).
+Right, that's on the way to master (assuming the CI passes).
 I created a ticket for the change to the messaging I want to make:

 > The google hangout URLs are really ugly - hoping we can improve the post to slack to something like: